Michigan’s Status Quo:

 Research shows that money matters in education, especially for students who are the most underserved.
 Poverty and other external factors affect student outcomes, yet our schools lack the resources schools need to provide all students with a high-quality education.

 Indeed, Michigan has long had one of the most regressive school funding formulas, according to state and national research.
-Our state is also underfunding students from low-income backgrounds and multilingual learners by an estimated $4.9 billion annually compared to what leading states practice and what research indicates is needed for those students to succeed, according to an analysis by The Education Trust-Midwest for FY 23.* Moreover, Michigan is underfunding students with disabilities by hundreds of millions annually.
+Our state is also underfunding students from low-income backgrounds by an estimated $5.5 billion annually compared to what research indicates is needed for those students to succeed, according to an analysis by The EdTrust-Midwest for FY 26.* Moreover, Michigan is underfunding students with disabilities by hundreds of millions annually.

 The inequities in our state’s school funding system build upon a long history in Michigan of drastically underfunding students’ needs for more than two decades.
-This unfair funding system has dramatic and far-reaching consequences for Michigan’s students, especially those who are the most underserved, including Black, Latino, and Arab-American children, those living in concentrated poverty and rural districts, students with disabilities and multilingual learners.
+This unfair funding system has dramatic and far-reaching consequences for Michigan’s students, especially those who are the most underserved, including Black, Latino, and Arab-American children, those living in concentrated poverty and rural districts, students with disabilities, and multilingual learners.

 Our students deserve better, and our state can do better.